NDSLab/mri_pipeline/README.md

 git checkout devel

 # copy whole content of repository folder into your project folder
-# make sure to use the -n flag to avoid overwritting any existing scripts.
-You can run a 'git status' and 'git diff' to check whether you have any files that are different than the most recent version on github.
+# NOTE 1: make sure to use the -n flag to avoid overwritting any existing scripts.
-cp -n -r . /path/to/project/folder # don't have a trailing slash for the destination folder!
+# NOTE 2: make sure there's no trailing slash for the destination folder!
+cp -n -r . /path/to/project/folder
+# in your project folder, run 'git status' to see which files are different
+# from the most recent version from github; and run 'git diff' to see
+# how each file differs
 ```

 If you are starting a new project, simply clone into the folder where you would like to have your new project folder to be located in and rename the `mri_pipeline` folder into your project folder name (e.g. 3014030.01, following the DCCN archiving policy).